A Stream on “Beyond the Mediterranean: The Diaspora of Greek Tragedy”

 Sponsored by the Athens Journal of Mediterranean Studies

-The Athens Institute for Education and Research (ATINER) organizes A Panel on “Beyond the Mediterranean: The Diaspora of Greek Tragedy”, 10-13 April 2017, Athens, Greece as part of the 10th Annual International Conference on Mediterranean Studies sponsored by the Athens Journal of Mediterranean Studies.
+ATINER organizes A Stream on “Beyond the Mediterranean: The Diaspora of Greek Tragedy”, 10-13 April 2017, Athens, Greece as part of the 10th Annual International Conference on Mediterranean Studies sponsored by the Athens Journal of Mediterranean Studies.

 Please submit a 300-word abstract before 28 February 2017, by email, to email@example.com, Dr. Daniela Cavallaro, Senior Lecturer, University of Auckland, New Zealand.